 3. Any specific instructions from the Council for the task force, including whether or not the task force should solicit the advice of outside advisors on the issue.

 The task force shall prepare its report and otherwise conduct its activities in accordance with the Charter.
 Any request to deviate from the Charter must be formally presented to the Council and may only be undertaken by the task force upon a vote of a majority of the Council members present at a meeting or voting by e-mail.
-The quorum requirements of Article IX, Section 3(14) shall apply to Council actions under this Item 7(b)
+The quorum requirements of Section 10.3(n) shall apply to Council actions under this Item 7(b).

-c..
+c.
 Appointment of Task Force Chair.
 The Issue Manager shall convene the first meeting of the task force within the time designated in the PDP Time Line.
 At the initial meeting, the task force members shall, among other things, vote to appoint a task force chair.
 The chair shall be responsible for organizing the activities of the task force, including compiling the Task Force Report.
 The chair of a task force need not be a member of the Council.

-Collection of Information
+d.
+Collection of Information.

-d.1..
-Regional Organization Statements.
+1. Regional Organization Statements.
 The Representatives shall each be responsible for soliciting the position of the Regional Organization for their Geographic Region, at a minimum, and may solicit other comments, as each Representative deems appropriate, including the comments of the ccNSO members in that region that are not members of the Regional Organization, regarding the issue under consideration.
 The position of the Regional Organization and any other comments gathered by the Representatives should be submitted in a formal statement to the task force chair (each, a “Regional Statement”) within the time designated in the PDP Time Line.
 Every Regional Statement shall include at least the following:

-i.If a Supermajority Vote (as defined by the Regional Organization) was reached, a clear statement of the Regional Organization’s position on the issue;
+(i) If a Supermajority Vote (as defined by the Regional Organization) was reached, a clear statement of the Regional Organization’s position on the issue;

-ii.If a Supermajority Vote was not reached, a clear statement of all positions espoused by the members of the Regional Organization;
+(ii) If a Supermajority Vote was not reached, a clear statement of all positions espoused by the members of the Regional Organization;

-iii.A clear statement of how the Regional Organization arrived at its position(s).
+(iii) A clear statement of how the Regional Organization arrived at its position(s).
 Specifically, the statement should detail specific meetings, teleconferences, or other means of deliberating an issue, and a list of all members who participated or otherwise submitted their views;

-iv.A statement of the position on the issue of any ccNSO members that are not members of the Regional Organization;
+(iv) A statement of the position on the issue of any ccNSO members that are not members of the Regional Organization;

-v.An analysis of how the issue would affect the Region, including any financial impact on the Region; and
+(v) An analysis of how the issue would affect the Region, including any financial impact on the Region; and

-An analysis of the period of time that would likely be necessary to implement the policy
+(vi) An analysis of the period of time that would likely be necessary to implement the policy.

-vi.2..
-Outside Advisors.
+2. Outside Advisors.
 The task force may, in its discretion, solicit the opinions of outside advisors, experts, or other members of the public.
 Such opinions should be set forth in a report prepared by such outside advisors, and (i) clearly labeled as coming from outside advisors; (ii) accompanied by a detailed statement of the advisors’ (a) qualifications and relevant experience and (b) potential conflicts of interest.
 These reports should be submitted in a formal statement to the task force chair within the time designated in the PDP Time Line.